 Allow the nuts to cool and then you just have to whizz them up with all the other ingredients (sun dried tomatoes, peppers in oil, garlic, capers, anchovy (can omit if you want to go all out vegetarian), chilli, sage, pepper (and salt if you are not using the anchovies as they are themselves very salty) and a dash of vermouth) and that’s it.

 That is how you make all nut pate.
 Now just scoop it into a sterilised jar and it will keep for up to a week in the fridge.
-Serve with crackers, toast, crusty bread or loosen up with some olive oil and serve as a dip with veggie sticks.
+Serve your all nut pate just as you would any other type of pate, with crackers, toast, crusty bread or loosen up with some olive oil and serve as a dip with veggie sticks.

 - 2 cups mixed nuts soaked overnight and drained